Your Guide to Buying a Vintage Rug

 Keep in mind that since antique rugs are hand-woven, the sizing may be imperfect.
 They also tend to run a bit longer and more narrow than modern rugs because they're based on the width of the loom.
 So, you may not find the exact dimensions you're looking for, but you can still make it work.
 "This presents really interesting opportunities for rug layering," says Joyce Kong, the head of product and cofounder of Revival Rugs. "[This technique] creates dimension, texture, and movement underfoot rather than just a solid block of color."
 If you fall in love with a rug that's too small, Vittengl says a great trick is to lay it on top of a jute rug.

-Where a rug comes from is very important, stresses Kong, you want a piece with Middle Eastern origin.
-"Turkey is one of the first civilizations to develop weaving and certainly one of the most well-known to have honed the art," she says.
+Where a rug comes from is very important, stresses Kong, adding that you ultimately want a piece with Middle Eastern origins.
+"Turkey is one of the first civilizations to develop weaving and certainly one of the most well known to have honed the art," she says.
 "They're masters at their craft, which dates back centuries."
 Vittengl is drawn to Caucasian or Kazak rugs, both come from a region of Turkey where they typically have a more geometric design.
-Persian rugs, which are from Iran, are also very high-quality and steeped in tradition.
+Persian rugs, which are from Iran, are also very high quality and steeped in tradition.
 Kennedy finds that Heriz pieces, which have a very strong pattern, sell very quickly.
 He also loves the subtler Mahal and Malayer rugs.

 You want to get a vintage or antique rug that's hand-woven.
 Look at the back of every piece to make sure it's not made by a machine, suggests Kennedy.
 "There are a lot of ways people are 'antiquing' rugs these days, like using chemicals and washes to make them look older than they are," he warns.